HoussemDodor/mern-boilerplate/README.md

 * Login & Signup functionality
     * Uses JWTtoken
     * Passwords are salted and hashed
+* Hero Icons is installed and available for use

 ##### Backend
 * Serves a static page when accessed through a browser